Multiskilled Journalist

 - Ability to calmly handle live, breaking news situations and changing events

-TEGNA Inc. (NYSE: TGNA), formerly Gannett Co., Inc., is comprised of a dynamic portfolio of media and digital businesses that provide content that matters and brands that deliver.
-TEGNA reaches more than 90 million Americans and delivers highly relevant, useful and smart content, when and how people need it, to make the best decisions possible.
-TEGNA Media includes 46 television stations and is the largest independent station group of major network affiliates in the top 25 markets, reaching approximately one-third of all television households nationwide.
-TEGNA Digital is comprised of Cars.com, the leading online destination for automotive consumers, CareerBuilder, a global leader in human capital solutions, and other powerful brands such as G/O Digital and Cofactor.
+TEGNA Inc. (NYSE: TGNA) is an innovative media company that serves the greater good of our communities.
+Across platforms, TEGNA tells empowering stories, conducts impactful investigations and delivers innovative marketing solutions.
+With 63 television stations in 51 U.S. markets, TEGNA is the largest owner of top 4 network affiliates in the top 25 markets among independent station groups, reaching approximately 39 percent of all television households nationwide.
+TEGNA also owns leading multicast networks True Crime Network and Quest.
+TEGNA Marketing Solutions (TMS) offers innovative solutions to help businesses reach consumers across television, digital and over-the-top (OTT) platforms, including Premion, TEGNA’s OTT advertising service.
 For more information, visit www.TEGNA.com.

-TEGNA, Inc. is a proud equal opportunity employer.
+TEGNA Inc. is a proud equal opportunity employer.
 We are a drug free, EEO employer committed to a diverse workforce.
-We will consider all qualified candidates regardless of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity, family responsibilities, disability, education, political affiliation, veteran status or genetic information.
+We encourage and consider all qualified candidates regardless of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity, family responsibilities, disability, enrollment in college or vocational school, political affiliation, veteran status or genetic information.